Bureau for Behavioral Health

 Training Resources

-West Virginia Behavioral Health Workforce and Health Equity Training Center
+West Virginia Behavioral Health Workforce Training Center

 The grant will support a basic array of evidence-based behavioral health virtual training opportunities for West Virginia’s behavioral health workforce.
 MURC will also support BBH in establishing a Statewide Training Advisory Council (STAC), which will be comprised of a variety of stakeholders and provide recommendations to guide the state’s vision of professional development in the behavioral health workforce.